AI Burnout: When Keeping Up Leaves You Running on Empty

 - Tension in shoulders, neck, and jaw from sustained stress

-- Getting sick more often (stress suppresses immune function)
+- Getting sick more often (chronic stress is widely understood to affect immune function)

 - Changes in appetite — eating more or less than usual